rob-murray/gb-geojson/README.md

 * View, create, edit GeoJSON in WGS84 and OS National Grid coordinate reference systems
 * Reproject on the fly
 * Uses Ordnance Survey backdrop mapping
+* Open from and save to local files

 ### What is the difference between Lon, Lat and OS National Grid?